fasiha/wikipedia-languages/README.md

 Get all the languages Wikipedia is in, from the source, at Wikistats: [https://wikistats.wmflabs.org/](https://wikistats.wmflabs.org/).

+***Important caveat*** This is an unofficial npm repository and software package, unsanctioned by the Wikimedia Foundation.
+Furthermore, the Wikistats service might change at any time, rendering this package unusable.
+Please open an issue or get in touch if/when this happens.

 ## Install

 **Node.js** In your Node.js project, run